docsmith-darshan/tom_theme/pages/mydoc/mydoc_get_started.md

 ---

-This quickstart guide helps you get started with manual installation and configuration of ownCloud server on new Ubuntu 20.04 server.
+This quickstart guide helps you get started with manual installation and configuration of ownCloud server on a new Ubuntu 20.04 LTS server.

 ## Target Audience